elec327/elec327.github.io/bonus.md

 ---

+### Lab 1 Bonus - Color cyle Morse Code

+**[0.25 points]** - Make sure that your implementation of [Lab1 (Lab2 in 2021) morse code blinking
+project](lab2/) is using one of the Timer interrupts for character timing.
+Display the Morse code message on the RGB led of the Launchpad.
+Using a different timer interrupt, configure the color of the RGB LED to cycle through the rainbow (at least 16 different colors) while the message is being flashed.
+The color cycling should be faster than the character timing.

+---

 ### Lab 1 Bonus - Decode Morse Code

 **[2-6 points]** - **MVP (2 points):** after implementing the [Lab1 morse code blinking